Use Quick Install to Deploy Oracle Cloud Native Environment

 Perform a Quick Install

 The following steps describe the fastest method to set up a basic deployment of Oracle Cloud Native Environment and install a Kubernetes cluster.
-It requires a minimum of three nodes, which are:
+It requires a minimum of three node types, which are:

-• Operator Node Uses the Platform CLI (olcnectl) to perform the installation, as well as hosting the Platform API Server.
+• Operator: Uses the Platform CLI to install and host the Platform API Server

-• Kuberbetes worker Requires at least one node to use as a Kubernetes worker node.
+• Kubernetes Worker: Requires at least one node to use as a Kubernetes worker node

 olcnectl provision \